jcadenas/simpsons-data-analysis/README.md

 2. Setup database
     1. Uses a postgres database
     2. Setup the database by running `bundle exec rake db:setup` The seed data is available in csv files.
-Seeding the database can take upwards of 35 minutes due to the large script lines csv.
+Seeding the database can take upwards of 35 minutes due to the large script lines csv (turns out, a lot has been said over 26 seasons and 6,722 characters)
+3. Start server
+    1. Start server by running `bundle exec rails server`

+## Implementation
+### Tech Stack
+* Postgres database
+* Ruby on Rails
+* D3
+* React
+* Redux
+* HTML / CSS

 ### Schema & Database Seeding